spdv123/ARM-VirtualMachine/README.md

 ### Examples

-See testcases folder for more info.
+See MyTest/testcases folder for more info.

+### Run testcases

+1. Copy all .cpp and .h and Makefile to MyTest/queue
+2. cd MyTest then execute runtest.sh